amitofsk/dandy/docs/Dandy.md

 As explained in section 10.2, the rotation speed is actually controlled by the number of steps in the motor rotation because there is a 150ms delay between each steps.

-Arduino has both servo libraries and pwm functions.
+Arduino has both servo libraries and PWM functions.
 However, in this example, we take a simpler approach.
 We directly send pulses at a fixed frequency, 1/(1500 microseconds)=667Hz.
 The duty cycle of these pulses determines the motor's angle.

 We don't use the pulse frequency to control motor speed because it is too fast for our purposes.
 Instead, the number of steps used determines the motor rotation speed, which allows for slower and more observable speeds.